shoeffner/mthesis/src/state_of_the_art.md

 [SensoMotoric Instruments](https://smivision.com)
 offered a wide range of remote, mobile, +AR, and +VR solutions in the higher price ranges, until they were bought by Apple in 2017 [@Rossignol2017].
-Tobii also offers mobile hardware for researchers with \SI{100}{Hz}.

 Although many hardware manufacturers also ship their own analysis software, there are independent software companies offering analysis software for gaze tracking.
-One such company, [interactive minds](https://interactive-minds.com), works closely together with the hardware manufacturer [LC Technologies](http://eyegaze.com).
+One such company, [interactive minds](https://interactive-minds.com), works closely together with the hardware manufacturer LC Technologies.
 Other software companies include [iMotions](https://imotions.com), which offers software for gaze tracking but also for +EEG, +ECG, and other biometrics.
-A modern +saas approach is approach is done by [Eyezag](https://eyezag.com), which offers a service to perform gaze tracking for websites using only user webcams.
-But also companies like the [Institut für Wahrnehmungsforschung](http://institut-fw.de) offer to conduct gaze tracking studies and specialized on marketing and advertisment.
+A modern +saas approach is done by [Eyezag](https://eyezag.com), which offers a service to perform gaze tracking for websites using only user webcams.
+But also companies like the [Institut für Wahrnehmungsforschung](http://institut-fw.de) offer to conduct gaze tracking studies, they specialized on marketing and advertisment.

-## Free and open-source software for webcam gaze tracking
+## Free and open-source webcam gaze tracking software

 Several +FOSS projects attempt to perform gaze tracking.
 They all have different requirements and use cases: They require webcams, modified webcams,